J0EK3R/pxt-bleadv-common/README.md

 > Open this page at [https://j0ek3r.github.io/pxt-bleadv-common/](https://j0ek3r.github.io/pxt-bleadv-common/)

+# pxt-bleadv-common

+A Microsoft Makecode extension for micro:bit `(V2) only` to send multiple Bluetooth LE Advertisements.

+This extension does not provide any public blocks or code.

+This extension contains the BLEAdvManager.
+Clients implementing IBLEAdvClient are registered at BLEAdvManager.

 ## Use as Extension

 This repository can be added as an **extension** in MakeCode.